AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 In the CAMPAIGN MANAGEMENT section, you can access marketing campaigns, deliveries and workflows.

 * **Campaigns** - This is the list of your campaigns, and campaign templates.
 By default, for each campaign you can view the start/end/creation/last modification dates, the current status, and the name of the Campaign operator who created it.
 You can filter the list by status, start/end dates, folder, or create an advanced filter to define your own filtering criteria.
+Learn more about campaigns [in this section](../campaigns/gs-campaigns.md).

 * **Deliveries** - Browse through your list of deliveries.
 By default, you can view their state, last modification date as well as key KPIs.
 You can filter the list by state, contact date or channel.
 Click an email delivery to open its dashboard to get an overview of the delivery details.
 Deliveries on other channels are read-only.
-Delivery templates are also available in read-only mode.
-You can use the Client Console to edit them.
-See this [documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/create-templates.html){target="_blank"}.
+Learn more about deliveries [in this section](../email/gs-messages.md).

     Use the **More actions** button to delete or duplicate a delivery.

     ![](assets/more-actions.png){width="70%" align="left"}

 * **Workflows** - In this screen, you can access the full list of workflows and workflow templates.
 You can check their status, last/next execution dates, and create a new workflow or a new workflow template.
 You can filter the list with the same criteria as for other objects.
 In addition, you can filter workflows which belong to a campaign, or not.
+Learn more about workflows [in this section](../workflows/gs-workflows.md).

 ### Customer Management